 The resource planning tool has not been used by Road ROW to define resource needs yet.
-This is a proposed improvement activity for the next Road ROW AMP and when completed the results will be reported in the next CAMP update.
+This is a proposed improvement activity for a future Road ROW AMP iteration and, when completed, the results will be reported in the following CAMP update.